CzSadykov/RecSys_collaborative_filtering/README.md

 ## Filtering Service

-The main component of this project is the `filtering_service.py`, which provides an API for filtering recommendations based on various criteria.
+The main component of this project is the `filtering_service.py`, which provides an API for filtering recommendations based on their diversity estimated via KNN or KDE (by default).

 Key features:
 - Loads item embeddings